bestlab/Ising-Model/README.md

 energy terms.
 The code uses Boltzmann machine learning (following Lapedes, Giraud, & Jarzynski arXiv:1207.2484) to learn these parameters given a set of trajectory frames where all possible contacts have been delineated in the code.
-To run the code, use the "run_ising.sh" script.
-The script requires as input a conf file. one example of which is located in the "example" folder.
+To run the code, build the code and run the executable in the bin folder.
+The script requires as input a conf file one example of which is located in the "example" folder.
 The conf file specifies input and output directories and the location of the MD trajectory for the input data.

 All simulation code is written in C++ and has been successfully compiled by the author with C++17 and C++14 compilers.
 The code may not compile on every